 A person who has been arrested for DWI manslaughter can also face additional criminal charges.
 Some of the other crimes alleged offenders may be accused of as well include:

 If you have been charged with DWI manslaughter in Denton County, it is in your best interest to contact a skilled criminal defense attorney as soon as possible.
-Richard C. McConathy and Brian A. Bolton have more than 20 years of combined experience successfully defending clients all over North Texas against highly serious DWI offenses.
+Richard C. McConathy has years of experience successfully defending clients all over North Texas against highly serious DWI offenses.

-The Law Offices of Richard C. McConathy serves Lewisville and many surrounding areas, including Westlake, Grapevine, and Little Elm.
-Let our firm review your case and begin developing a formidable legal defense by calling 940-222-8004 to set up a free consultation.
+The Law Offices of Richard C. McConathy serve Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
+Let our firm review your case and begin developing a formidable legal defense by calling (940) 222-8004 to set up a free consultation.